IBM/JSONata4Java/README.md

 ### Fixes ###
+Issue 366 fixed a problem where the less than and greater than fields for sorting were interpreted the opposite from jsonata

 Issue 313 fixed a problem with duplicates in the spread function

 Issue 167 to add Synced suffixed evaluation methods to allow people running